2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/create/input-field/index.md

   class BasicField extends HTMLElement {
     connectedCallback() {

-      // Connecter given by 2sxc
+      // Connector given by 2sxc
       const connector = this.connector;

-      // Getting Settings
+      this.field = connector.field;

+      // Get field settings
       const settings = connector.field?.settings || {};

-      // Implement the HTML code
+      // Render input
       this.innerHTML = html;

+      this.input = this.querySelector("input");

-      // Listen for user input
-      this.onInput = () => {
+      // Forward user input back to the 2sxc field API this.onInput = () => {
         this.field?.setValue(this.input.value || null);
       };